The Sepasoft® OEE Downtime Module offers many features to help you maximize manufacturing effectiveness.

 Downtime Detection Methods

-Operators can visualize downtime events as they occur in real-time.
+Operators can visualize OEE downtime events as they occur in real-time.
 With the most common configuration, the begin and end times of each event are automatically recorded, completely eliminating inaccurate timed data.
-Downtime events can be overridden or split to ensure that more accurate and actionable results are provided.
-In addition to the downtime event details, free-form text notes can be entered to increase the actionable data used for process improvement.
+OEE downtime events can be overridden or split to ensure that more accurate and actionable results are provided.
+In addition to the OEE downtime event details, free-form text notes can be entered to increase the actionable data used for process improvement.

 Built-in store and forward through Message Queuing Telemetry Transport (MQTT) fills in gaps in the recorded data in the event of network outages.